mtrpcic/pathjs/README.markdown

 * Do **not** modify the `Path.version` attribute.
 I will modify that manually when merging the request

 # Disclaimer #
-This code is still under development, and as such, minor revisions may break compatibility with earlier versions of the library.
+This code is provided with no warranty.
+While I strive to maintain backwards compatibility, the code is still under active development.
+As this is the case, some revisions may break break compatibility with earlier versions of the library.
 Please keep this in mind when using PathJS.

 # Copyright and Licensing #
 Copyright (c) 2011 Mike Trpcic, released under the MIT license.